 - 24/7 live chat support.
 While the VPNs we recommend are very reliable, stuff happens.
 That being the case, you want a VPN that offers fast, reliable technical support whenever you need it.
 The last thing you want is to miss a battle because you are waiting around for an email from some slow tech support department.

 With this extensive list of characteristics, the best VPNs for PUBG need to possess, only a few VPNs could make the cut.
 Let’s talk about those right now.

-We’ve tested a lot of VPNs here at RestorePrivacy.com, and it was clear from the beginning that most of them don’t have what it takes to be a killer PUBG VPN.
-The three that did make the cut are:
+We’ve tested a lot of VPNs here at RestorePrivacy.com over the years.
+And it was clear from the beginning that most of them don’t have what it takes to be a great PUBG VPN.
+However, the three that did make the cut are:

 We’re going to take a real quick look at each of them here, discussing just what’s relevant to their role in the PUBG world.
 At the end of each mini-review you’ll find a link to our complete review of that VPN.

-1. NordVPN – The best all-around VPN for PUBG
+1. NordVPN – Best all-around VPN for PUBG

 |Logs||No logs (audited)|